-Back when I was in college, history was not my strong suit and I found it only mildly interesting.
+Before my junior year in college, history was actually not my strong suit and I found it only mildly interesting.
 But that all changed when I took a course on the history of the English language for my English degree at Auburn University.
 The history suddenly popped.
 It came alive.
 And from that point on I had a framework, a reference, a sequence of pivotal English history events which I never forgot.
-Not only that, but I had a whole new appreciation for language itself, beyond just English itself, and the miracle of God that it truly is.
+Not only that, but I had a whole new appreciation for language itself, beyond just English, and the miracle of God that it truly is.
 It struck me as a real shame that I had not been taught this historical framework and at least some of these fascinating concepts about language in middle school or high school.
 Such a study would have certainly sparked a keener understanding and interest in all my future courses in both history and English, and also in the study of a foreign language.

 Here are a few more details of what your student will get from reading King Alfred’s English: